 - iv.
-Other items of Income are accounted for as and when the right to receive is established. - v.
-Service charges income is recognised as per terms of contract. - i) Foreign currency translation j) Employee benefits i.
-Short term employee benefits
+Other items of Income are accounted for as and when the right to receive is established. - Service charges income is recognised as per terms of contract.

+i) Foreign currency translation

 Foreign currency transactions are translated into the functional currency using the exchange rates at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year end exchange rates are generally recognised in profit or loss.